joey-qytyku/OS-90-i386/docs/README.md

 # Goals

-The goal of OS/90 is to create an operating system for very old computers that maximizes DOS compatibility while (hopefully) being more stable the Windows 9x.
+The goal of OS/90 is to create an operating system for very old computers that maximizes DOS compatibility.
+The DOS compatibility, which extends to some drivers, will hopefully make this OS more useful, as I doubt many developers are going to make 32-bit native drivers.
+I also thought it would be more fun to work on a DOS/Windows-like operating system.
+Unix seems done to death in the OSDev community, probably because most of us use Unix-like tools to do our work.

 ## Pipe Dreams

-I may work on a GUI.
+I may work on a GUI at some time in the distant future.
+ACPI 1.0 and APM support?

+# Credits